YehudaGurovich/seed7-language-support/README.md

     - `clearPreviousOutput: true`
     - `saveAllFilesBeforeRun: true`
     - `runInTerminal: true`

+  > :warning: If you decline, we’ll ask again only a few more times, just in case you change your mind.

 - **File Associations:**
   Associates files with the `.sd7` or `.s7i` extension with the Seed7 language mode.